-As an on-demand transport operator you may from time to time be subject to decisions by Departmental staff that you disagree with.
+As a passenger transport operator you may from time to time be subject to decisions by Departmental staff that you disagree with.

 You are entitled to have a decision reviewed or appealed.
 This may include a decision to issue an infringement or cancel a driver's licence.